rrherr/dash-template/README.md

 ### Add a Plotly plot

-Follow the instructions in the [official Dash tutorial](https://dash.plot.ly/).
+Follow the instructions in the [official Dash tutorial](https://dash.plot.ly/), or see the example included in `pages/index.py`.

 ### Add a scikit-learn pipeline